tser91/CV_Website-Sergio/CV/examples/source/CV_SERGIO_SABORIO.md

 Booking.com
 : *Product Manager*
-  __(Graduate) 2016 - 2017, (Junior) 2017 - 2018,  2019 - Present__
+  __2016 - Present__
 - Currently managing the redesign on the backend service and the UI/UX of the Bookings List page of Booking.com, to go from a single-product paradigm (accommodations only) to multi-product.
 - Defining short and long term product strategy, from MVP design and validation to product scaling to a global audience.
 - Leading multiple teams of designers, engineers, copywriters, researchers and data scientists, in a multicultural and fast pace changing environment.
 - Prioritizing product backlog using self-designed prioritization frameworks, Jira and Trello.
 - Leading brainstorming, planning, retrospective and other agile environment related sessions.
 - Led the first introduction of cross selling of verticals different from accommodation into iOS and Android apps, based on learnings from user research, competitive and data collection, resulting in a 650% increase sales rate for those products.
-- Implemented changes of navigation on the apps of B.com to shift from accommodations only to a multi product store.
+- Implemented the first changes of navigation on the apps of B.com to shift from accommodations only to a multi product store.
-- Integrated Multi-Product Navigation into Booking.com guest facing apps.
 - Managed App store presence, ranking, ratings, reviews and installation rates.
+It was one of the top Free Travel Apps on both the Play Store and the Apple store with millions of active users.
+- Supported commercial stakeholders with technical requirements to successfully close strategic deals on a global (16M installations) scale.
-- Tested solutions using Machine Learning models to improve product conversion.
+- Tested solutions integrating more than 15 Machine Learning models to improve product conversion.
 - Analyzed quantitative data using Google Analytics and qualitative data from user research.
-- Executed +100 A/B tests for a B2B e-commerce and a B2C search engine platforms: for web and apps.
+- Executed +100 A/B tests for a B2B e-commerce and a B2C search engine platforms: for web and apps, to improve product conversion, app acquisition or decrease customer service tickets inbound.
-- Led A/B testing efforts for a B2C web and Android platforms, to improve product conversion and app acquisition.

 Hewlett-Packard Enterprise